otrv4/otrv4/architecture-decisions/003-user-profile.md

 Currently, OTRv3 supports previous versions by allowing the user to configure their version policy to allow previous versions or not: when a user wants to have a conversation with someone, they should send a query message telling which versions they support.
+This message is sent as plaintext at the beginning of the protocol and can be intercepted and changed by a MITM in a rollback attack.

+In a version rollback attack a query message is intercepted and changed by a MITM to enforce the lowest version advertised, and the protocol is unable to really determine if participants are using the highest version they both support.

-OTRv4 seeks to protect future versions of OTR against rollback attacks when backward compatibility is kept.
+OTRv4 seeks to protect future versions of OTR against these rollback attacks while providing backward compatibility.

 Furthermore, as both DAKEs in OTRv4 (interactive and non-interactive) require an implementation-defined identifier for both parties, we are using the User